codefresh-io/docs.codefresh.io/_docs/single-sign-on/saml/saml-jumpcloud.md

 ---
-title: JumpCloud via SAML
+title: JumpCloud SSO via SAML
-description: Setting Up JumpCloud via SAML
+description: Set up JumpCloud via SAML
 group: single-sign-on
 sub_group: saml
 toc: true
 ---

 Set up SSO for JumpCloud using SAML.
-For a general overview on SAML, see [Setting up SAML2 Federated Single Sign-On (SSO)]({site.baseurl}}/docs/administration/single-sign-on/saml-setup).
+For a general overview on SAML, see [Setting up SAML2 Federated SSO]({site.baseurl}}/docs/single-sign-on/saml-setup).

 >If you do not see SAML in the SSO list, please create a support ticket to enable SAML for your account.